U.S. Fish and Wildlife Service (Service) is one of many partners

 Karner blue butterfly and the bog turtle.
 They have also assisted

-with the construction of bat gates for abandoned mines which serve
+with the construction of bat gates for abandoned mines that serve

 as winter hibernacula for the endangered Indiana bat (Myotis